Code-4-Community/learning-resources/docs/week-3.md

 that we do not get type enforcement.

 ### Why use Typescript in the first place?

-When developing an application with a lot of contributors it is important to have some sort of structure to your code.
+When developing an application with a lot of contributors, it is important to have some sort of structure to your code.
 Typing (the act of giving our code types) allows us to not create errors and mess up a project with other contributors on it.
 Typescript gives us the functionality of typing our components and data!

 ### How to type in React

 It is as easy as it seems.
-For example lets type the `useState` that John used for likes on his profile and the `useState` for our message example:
+For example, lets type the `useState` that John used for likes on his profile and the `useState` for our message example:

 ```